 - failure to spot illnesses such as meningitis

-- repeat visits to your GP dismissed, later to reveal a more serious underlying condition
+- repeat visits to your GP dismissed, later to reveal a more serious

-- Misdiagnosed heart attack or stroke
+- misdiagnosed heart attack or stroke

-If you believe you or a member of your family has received poor treatment through wrongful diagnosis or late diagnosis, please get in touch as soon as possible as time limits may apply.
+- If you believe you or a member of your family has received poor treatment through wrongful diagnosis or late diagnosis, please get in touch as soon as possible as time limits may apply.

-- We’ll organise an initial consultation at a place where you feel comfortable discussing the details of your case.
+- We will take the worry and hassle out of making a claim by following our misdiagnosis claims process.
+We’ll organise an initial free consultation at a place where you feel comfortable discussing the details of your case.

 - The settlement you receive will be based on the details of your case, including evidence gathered from independent medical professionals, who will assess the care you should have received and any care you may need in future.

 - If those responsible don’t accept liability or do not agree with the compensation settlement amount, court proceedings will start.
 We always try to settle out of court, but even when a trial date is set, claims can be settled beforehand.
 If a misdiagnosis claim does go to court, we’ll talk you through every step and make you feel as comfortable as possible with the process.